oshirokn/oshirokn.github.io/index.md

 - game economy and progression
 - iteration on the game mechanics
 - narrative design: environment, story, characters and intro cutscene

+I was also the producer: organizing the tasks, schedule and scope for the team of 4 members.

 The game has been made in 6 months during my studies at Oulu Game Lab.
 I was the only designer within the team.